 have grouped all the test sequences into three categories according to

-a subjective estimation of the analysis complexity considering:
+a subjective estimation of the background complexity that consists on

 the presence of edges, multiple textures, lighting changes,

 reflections, shadows and objects belonging to the background.